 The Let’s Do Net Zero: Off Electricity Grid Communities Fund aims to decarbonise and future-proof the existing local independent electrical grids of those communities that are not connected to the national electricity grid.

 The support available from the Scottish Government’s Community and Renewable Energy Scheme (CARES) will help these communities to work towards becoming net zero communities.
 With more resilient infrastructure these local grids will be able to provide reliable power and be on a path to supporting the decarbonisation of heat, a key priority for the Scottish Government.
 For more information, view the Scottish Government’s Local Energy Policy Statement and its Heat in Buildings Strategy.

-CARES can provide development funding during this financial year (2021-2022) and next financial year (2022-2023) to help develop your project and move it towards implementation with CARES capital funding available through to March 2023.
-Where required, and subject to budget approval, infrastructure projects extending through to March 2024 can be considered.
+CARES can continue to provide development funding during this financial year (2023-2024) to help develop your project and move it towards implementation with CARES capital funding available through to March 2024.

 How to apply

 Please work with your nominated contact at Local Energy Scotland to develop your application.
 Applications will be assessed by a panel.